xaxxon/v8toolkit/README.md

     c = i->create_context();
     c->run("p = new Person();  p.speak(); println(p.get_name(), ' is ', p.get_age(), ' years old'); println('Favorite color: ', p.favorite_color);  ");

-If you class has multiple constructors, for example, if there were a default constructor for person that made "John Smith" age 18, that could also be added with an additional call to add_constructor(), but a different JavaScript function name would have to be used, like "PersonNoParams" or something.
-This is a limitation of the C++ type system and how constructors must be called (if you know this or any other specified limitation to be false, please let me know).   add_constructor<>("PersonNoParams"); would be the syntax if Person had a default constructor.
+If there was also a default constructor for Person that made "John Smith" age 18, that could be added with an additional call to add_constructor(), but a different JavaScript function name would have to be used, like "PersonDefault".
+This is a limitation of the C++ type system and how constructors must be called.   `add_constructor<>("PersonNoParams");` would be the syntax to add a default Person constructor if it were present.

 The same limitation exists for overloaded plain functions and methods.
 They can each be exposed to JavaScript, but they must have different names.